- College of Osteopathic Medicine

 - » Physician Assistant Program

 M.S. in Forensic Sciences - Forensic Psychology

-The Master of Forensic Science with a concentration in forensic psychology is designed for individuals pursuing career as forensic psychologist.
-Forensic psychologists can find careers with the FBI, law enforcement agencies and as instructors at universities.
-More than 90 percent of our graduates have reported having either related career positions or entered an advanced degree program within three months of graduation.
+The Master of Forensic Science with a concentration in forensic psychology is designed for individuals pursuing a career as a forensic psychologist.
+Forensic psychologists can find careers with the FBI, law enforcement agencies, and with local agencies.
+A non-thesis Master's degree in Forensic Psychology may be possible with permission of the track lead.

 This program is not designed to create clinical or counseling psychologists.
 If you are interested in applying for related licensure or a Ph.D. program, please check the prerequisite requirements for the respective licensing authority or doctoral program before applying.